MicahBrouwer619/CHIP-8-Emulator/README.md

 # CHIP-8-Emulator

-This project is a basic chip emulator for development later on in an NES enviornemnt.
+This project is a basic chip emulator for development later on in a rom game enviornemnt.
 The short description of chip 8 and it's components are as follows:
 * 16 8 bit registers
 * 4k bytes of memory